ApprenticeAI/frapy/docs/topics/signals.rst

 Signals
 =======

-Scrapy uses signals extensively to notify when certain events occur.
-You can catch some of those signals in your Scrapy project (using an :ref:`extension
+Frapy uses signals extensively to notify when certain events occur.
+You can catch some of those signals in your Frapy project (using an :ref:`extension
-<topics-extensions>`, for example) to perform additional tasks or extend Scrapy
+<topics-extensions>`, for example) to perform additional tasks or extend Frapy
 to add functionality not provided out of the box.

 Even though signals provide several arguments, the handlers that catch them